Adrián Colombino

-Adrián Nicolás Colombino Rodríguez (born 12 October 1993) is a Uruguayan professional footballer who last played as a central midfielder for Greek Super League 2 club Panserraikos.
+Adrián Nicolás Colombino Rodríguez (born 12 October 1993) is a Uruguayan professional footballer who plays as a central midfielder for Uruguayan Primera División club Progreso.

 Career

 Colombino joined Montevideo Wanderers' academy system in 2006, signing from youth team Arapey Mendoza.
 His professional debut against Liverpool on 9 October 2011 was one of two appearances in 2011–12.
 Forty-one further appearances followed across two seasons, which preceded Colombino scoring his first senior goal in August 2014 versus River Plate; a ninety-third minute winner at the Estadio Saroldi.
 He netted goals in the next campaign against Nacional and Peñarol on the way to a total of one hundred and seventy-eight matches in all competitions in eight seasons; placing as runner-ups twice.

 On 20 January 2019, Colombino completed a loan move to Argentine Primera División side Argentinos Juniors.
 He appeared just once for the club, playing the final fourteen minutes of a Copa Argentina win over Torneo Federal A's Douglas Haig on 5 March.
 Colombino went back to his parent team on 24 June, subsequently participating in July league games with Cerro Largo and Fénix.
 On 29 December 2020, Colombino agreed a transfer to Greek football with AEL; penning a two-and-a-half-year contract.